Phumelele-Mthimunye/IOT-Module/README.md

 ##Project

-For our project we generated mock data using a light sensor and a heat sensor that sends data to node red through mqtt
+For our project we generated mock data using a light sensor and a heat sensor that sends data to node red through mqtt. we can then view the data with the front end we created.

 ![1](https://user-images.githubusercontent.com/72005928/151420516-ec15320c-0857-470e-a05f-214c1f034cc1.jpeg)
 ![2](https://user-images.githubusercontent.com/72005928/151420513-98e6556d-5efd-4c6e-ab58-c6f18a34df2d.jpeg)